Nimble provides short term credit solutions to cover you when you're caught short.

 Nimble's short term loan solutions can help people out of a tight spot when they might not be approved for other forms of credit.
 In this way, these loans are filling a needed gap in the loans market.
 With all lending products, the loans become an unintelligent choice when they are taken out by those in too-tight of a spot.

 If you can't afford the repayments then you shouldn't be taking out the loan in the first place.
-If you use the loan in the way they're intended – that is, to covered shortfalls in your cash flow and repay the loan by your next payday – then the loans can be a useful credit solution to those in need.
+If you use the loan in the way they're intended – that is, to cover shortfalls in your cash flow and repay the loan by your next payday – then the loans can be a useful credit solution to those in need.

 Are Nimble loans smart?
 It depends on your financial situation and the way you manage your loan.